stevet97/RecSysCinema/README.md

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the GPL-3.0 license.
 Feel free to use, modify, and distribute it.

 ---